-It is the death probability data adjusted for the last 5 years, being this the Best Estimate table for mortality.
-To obtain a generational able for the longevity risk, from this base table the improvement factors obtained in the following steps are applied.
+It is the death probability data adjusted for the last 5 years.
+To obtain a generational table the improvement factors obtained in the following steps will be applied.

 4) Mortality evolution factors

 The adjusted data of the percentages of mortality for the different years under observation shows how this death probability evolves for each age group throughout the different years under observation.
 They starting hypothesis is that the evolution factors of this death probability follow a normal distribution.